Scalified/gradle-it-plugin/README.md

 After applying the plugin, the following takes place:

+1. JavaPlugin applied if not yet applied
-1. New directories are created (if missing):
+2. New directories are created (if missing):
     * **src/it/java** - source set directory for integration tests (additionally marked as test source root in IntelliJ IDEA)
     * **src/it/resources** - resources directory for integration tests
-2. Gradle configurations are added:
+3. Gradle configurations are added:
     * **itCompile** - configuration for integration test compile scope (depends on **testCompile**)
     * **itRuntime** - configuration for integration test runtime scope (depends on **testRuntime**)
-3. Gradle **it** task created, which runs integration tests located in integration test source set
+4. Gradle **it** task created, which runs integration tests located in integration test source set

 ## Configuration

-Currently the following configuration parameters supported
+Currently the following configuration parameters supported:

 ```gradle
 it {